 - Gives better texture to the hair.

-- As platelets are derived from your own blood and there is no addition of chemicals in it therefore it is safe to use.
+- As platelets are derived from your own blood and there is no addition of chemicals in them therefore it is safe to use.

 - Recovery time is less.